 - Not all science is equal.
 And the best research is a systematic review which shows a clinically significant effect.

-- In biomedical research, clinical significance of results matters more than simple statistical significance.
+- In biomedical research, the clinical significance of results matters more than simple statistical significance.

 - Giving false balance or undue weight to fringe beliefs that are unsupported by the vast breadth of research in that area is inappropriate and can be ignored.